rems-project/cn-tutorial/docs/getting-started/case-studies/imperative-queues.md

 When `h == q->back`, we are in the case where the queue contains just a single element, so we just need to NULL out its `front` and `back` fields and deallocate the dead cell.
-The `unfold` annotation is needed because the `snoc` function is recursive, so CN doesn't do the unfolding automatically.
+The `unfold` annotation is needed because the `Snoc` function is recursive, so CN doesn't do the unfolding automatically.

 Finally, when the queue contains two or more elements, we need to deallocate the front cell, return its `first` field, and redirect the `front` field of the queue structure to point to the next cell.
-To push the verification through, we need a simple lemma about the `snoc` function:
+To push the verification through, we need a simple lemma about the `Snoc` function:

 ```c title="exercises/queue/pop_lemma.h"
 --8<--